 Throughout his career, Mr. Dutta has played a prominent role in civic affairs.
 He served as a Commissioner on the Los Angeles Industrial Development Authority from 2006 to 2007.
 Mr. Dutta currently serves on the board of ACLU of Northern California, and volunteers as Executive Director of Asian American Action Fund, a national political organization.

-A prolific writer and political commentator, Mr. Dutta has been featured and quoted in top media outlets, including the San Francisco Chronicle, Sacramento Bee, San Jose Mercury News, Boston Globe, Associated Press, Los Angeles Daily News, Orange County Register, Huffington Post, Politico, and AAA-Fund Blog (of which he is Publisher).
+A prolific writer and political commentator, Mr. Dutta has been featured and quoted in the San Francisco Chronicle, Sacramento Bee, San Jose Mercury News, Boston Globe, Associated Press, Los Angeles Daily News, Orange County Register, Huffington Post, Politico, and Asian American Action Fund Blog (of which he is Publisher).

 Marybelle C. Ang is a partner at Business, Energy, and Election Law, and specializes in regulatory, energy and corporate law.

 Ms. Ang earned her J.D. from Northwestern University School of Law, where she was an executive editor for the Journal of International and Business Law, and her B.A. from Stanford University.
 After law school, Ms. Ang was an associate at Kirkland & Ellis and an attorney at the U.S. Department of Energy in Washington, DC.
 She has also worked for Southern California Edison, an investor-owned utility in the Los Angeles area, a consumer watchdog nonprofit in San Francisco, and the City of Palo Alto, where Ms. Ang was a Senior Assistant Deputy Assistant City Attorney.